 2A.
 Manager or Sub-Adviser refers to the manager of the underlying fund, or to the sub-adviser of the underlying John Hancock Trust, John Hancock Funds II, or John Hancock Funds III fund in which the sub-account invests.
-"Underlying fund" includes the underlying mutual fund, collective trust, ETF or other investment vehicle in which a sub-account invests.
+"Underlying fund" includes the underlying mutual fund, collective trust, ETF, or other investment vehicle in which a sub-account invests.

 3A.
 Date sub-account or Guaranteed Interest Account first available under group annuity contract.
-The class introduction date is the same as the sub-account Inception Date.
+The Signature Menu was introduced December 8, 2014.
+If the sub-account inception date is after December 8, 2014, then the Signature Menu introduction date is the same as the sub-account inception date.